kifle23/To-Do-list/README.md

 # :book: [To Do list]

-**[To Do list]** is a microverse project where we build a basic website that allows users to add/remove to do lists.
-We achieved that by using JavaScript objects and arrays.
-We also dynamically modified the DOM and add basic events.
+**[To Do list]** is an app used to create, manage, and complete tasks.
+It typically provides an interface for users to add, delete, and organize tasks as needed.

 ## :hammer_and_wrench: Built With